-This is the audio from the May 5, 2019 sermon, “Learning To SEEK God!”, shared by Tom Lemler at the North Wayne Mennonite Church.
+This is the audio from the June 2, 2019 sermon, “Building On the Past!”, shared by Tom Lemler at the North Wayne Mennonite Church.

 Here are the main points from the sermon:

 As we look back, we must make plans to build on . . .

 - Building on promises requires that we are people of our word.
 When we build on the promises of God, we find a foundation that will never crumble, no matter how much it is shaken, because God always keeps His promises.

 - Building on actions requires that we acknowledge work that has already been done.
 We are where we are because of the work done by those who have gone before us.
 As Christians, we not only build on the work of the people in our immediate history, we build our life on the work done by God since the beginning of creation.

 - Building on sacrifices requires that we acknowledge and honor those who have given up things of value to them so that we can be where we are today.
 There is no greater sacrifice that we can build our life upon than the sacrifice of Jesus to pay the penalty for our sin.